Bloom-host/BloomDocs/docs/running_a_server/whitelist.md

 ### Through The File
 Adding someone to whitelist through the file is a bit more complicated:
 * Step 1 `/whitelist on` - Just like in game this will enable whitelist.
-* Step 2: Open the whitelist.json file in your file editor, if you have never added someone to the whitelist it'll look like this:
+* Step 2: Open the `whitelist.json` file in your file editor, if you have never added someone before to the whitelist it'll look like this:
 ```yaml
 []
 ```
-Other wise it'll look something like this, we will use Notch as a placeholder:
+Otherwise, it'll look something like this, we will use Notch as a placeholder:
 ```yaml
 [
   {